Problem scenario: You cannot install Linux on your new HP laptop. It seems that no configuration will work.

 - To boot the laptop to a USB stick or DVD, use this link.

 - In the BIOS, enable "Virtual Technology."

 Some people find that BIOS must have "Virtual Technology" enabled for Linux to be installed.
 This is probably a good idea because hosted virtualization through KVM is very useful.
 You may need to delete every partition that the Linux installer finds to properly install Linux.
 Windows is usually pre-installed on HP laptops.
 HP does not officially support Linux on most consumer laptops.
 We installed Linux on an HP 15z laptop, and there were no problems.
+(We have not used this model of laptop, but you may be interested in it.)
 For learning more about Linux, having a laptop with its Linux can help tremendously because laptops are portable.